ColinMaudry/open-contracting-ld/README.md

+**The development of this project is suspended as I believe the [e-Procurement ontology](https://github.com/eprocurementontology/eprocurementontology) initiative is more promising.**

+Many thanks to those who contributed.

 ## Open Contracting Data Standard - Linked Data Edition

 This project aims at enabling any JSON data that complies with the [OCDS JSON Schema](http://standard.open-contracting.org/latest/en/schema/) to be published as [Linked Data](https://www.w3.org/standards/semanticweb/data).